Wiktoritho/goit-js-hw-11/README.md

-GoIT Homework #11 - searching countries by name using API
+GoIT Homework #11 - searching pictures by name using API